 5. Expect To Feel Some Level Of Frailness

-You should, however, get over this feeling of frailness within a short period.
+You will get over this feeling of weakness within a short period.

 6. You Must Supplement Your Diet With Vitamins

-You will, therefore, need supplements to replenish the lost electrolytes, and also keep you healthy, and safe from — side effects which come with keto flu.
+Therefore, you will need supplements to replenish the lost electrolytes and keep your body healthy and safe from — side effects that come with keto flu.

 The ketogenic diet has a wide range of benefits.
 It’s endorsed by most certified dieticians because;

-Highly refined carbs, and sugar influences the gut bacteria, and may cause random fluctuations in blood sugar, a condition which may affect your skin, and lead to the development of acne.
-By ditching this lifestyle, you get to reduce the carbohydrates in your system thereby slashing the odds of getting acne, etc.
+Highly refined carbs and sugar influences the gut bacteria and may cause random fluctuations in blood sugar.
+This condition may affect your skin and lead to the development of acne.
+By ditching this lifestyle, you reduce your system’s carbohydrates, thereby slashing the odds of getting acne.

-PCOS is a condition related to the endocrine disc, and it leads to the development of enlarged ovaries that has yeasts.
+PCOS is a condition related to the endocrine disc, leading to enlarged ovaries with yeasts.
 Women with this condition are at higher risks of suffering deteriorated health when they stick to high-carb diets.

-According to recent research reports, women with PCOS on ketogenic diet experience; a higher weight loss rate, better hormonal balance, and boosted fasting hormones among other benefits.
+According to recent research reports, women with PCOS on a ketogenic diet experience; a higher weight loss rate, better hormonal balance, and boosted fasting hormones, among other benefits.

-When on a ketogenic diet, your body takes a considerable amount of time to convert fats into energy as compared to the amount of time it takes to convert carbs.
-This can help you lose weight quickly.
-Besides, the ketogenic diet is high in proteins, so you’re more likely not to feel hungry more often as it’s common with other weight loss diets.
+When on a ketogenic diet, your body takes a considerable amount of time to convert fats into energy compared to the amount of time it takes to convert carbs.
+It can help you lose weight quickly.
+Besides, the ketogenic diet is high in proteins, so you’re more likely not to feel hungry more often, as it’s familiar with other weight-loss diets.

-If you undergo chemotherapy radiation when on keto, you may help suppress the cancer cells.
-This is because it may cause a wave of oxidative stress to the cancer cells.
-It’s also believed that since Keto reduces the high blood pressure levels, it may also reduce insulin effects which are common with some forms of cancer.
+If you undergo chemotherapy radiation when on keto, it may help defeat the cancer cells.
+It is because it may cause a wave of oxidative stress to the cancer cells.
+As keto reduces high blood pressure levels, it may also reduce insulin effects, familiar with some cancer forms.

-This is because it involves a lot of restrictions which you have to adhere to, to achieve the desired results.
+The ketogenic diet demands a lot of self-discipline.
+It is because it involves many restrictions that you have to maintain to achieve the desired results.
 But still, you need to keep checking on your cholesterol levels lest it impacts your health negatively.